-Although school staff should use their discretion and judge each case on its merits with reference to the students individual healthcare plan, it is not generally acceptable practice to:
+Although school staff should use their discretion and judge each case on its merits with reference to the pupil's individual healthcare plan, it is not generally acceptable practice to:

-- prevent students from easily accessing their inhalers and medication and administering their medication when and where necessary; - assume that every student with the same condition requires the same treatment; - ignore the views of the student or their parent or carers; or ignore medical evidence or opinion, (although this may be challenged); - send students with medical conditions home frequently or prevent them from staying for normal school activities, including lunch, unless this is specified in their individual healthcare plans; - if the student becomes ill, send them to the school office or medical room unaccompanied or with someone unsuitable; - penalise students for their attendance record if their absences are related to their medical condition e.g. hospital appointments; - prevent students from drinking, eating or taking toilet or other breaks whenever they need to in order to manage their medical condition effectively; - require parent or carers, or otherwise make them feel obliged, to attend school to administer medication or provide medical support to their student, including with toileting issues.
-No parent / carer should have to give up working because the school is failing to support their student's medical needs; or - prevent students from participating, or create unnecessary barriers to students participating in any aspect of school life, including school trips, eg by requiring parent or carers to accompany the student.
+- prevent pupils from easily accessing their inhalers and medication and administering their medication when and where necessary. - assume that every pupil with the same condition requires the same treatment. - ignore the views of the pupil or their parent or carers; or ignore medical evidence or opinion, (although this may be challenged). - send pupils with medical conditions home frequently or prevent them from staying for normal school activities, including lunch, unless this is specified in their individual healthcare plans. - if the pupil becomes ill, send them to the school office or medical room unaccompanied or with someone unsuitable. - penalise pupils for their attendance record if their absences are related to their medical condition e.g. hospital appointments. - prevent pupils from drinking, eating or taking toilet or other breaks whenever they need to in order to manage their medical condition effectively. - require parent or carers, or otherwise make them feel obliged, to attend school to administer medication or provide medical support to their pupil, including with toileting issues.
+No parent / carer should have to give up working because the school is failing to support their pupil's medical needs; or - prevent pupils from participating or create unnecessary barriers to pupils participating in any aspect of school life, including school trips, e.g. by requiring parent or carers to accompany the pupil.